greenhas/spg_website/content/Communities/2021-03-25-You-cannot.md

 ---
 date: 2021-03-25T14:58:22-04:00
-title: "You cannot understand online Mormonism without understanding Mormon feminism.
-The more I read, the clearer that becomes."
+title: ""
-tags: ["micro"]
+tags: ["micro","Communities"]
 ---
+You cannot understand online Mormonism without understanding Mormon feminism.
+The more I read, the clearer that becomes.